 It’s worth noting that this supplement does not appear to have been studied in a clinical trial, so the best we can do in regard to potential side effects is make educated guesses based on the ingredients and their respective doses.

-There is no mention of side effects on the Morning Kick product page at the time of publishing this article.
+We cannot locate any mention of side effects on the Morning Kick product page at the time of updating this article.